Eritrea Driving Guide

 Is a Local Driver's License Valid in Eritrea?

-It is illegal to use your native driving licence in Eritrea.
+It is illegal to use your native driving license in Eritrea.
 Eritrean authorities urge tourists to obtain an International Driver's Permit to legally drive in Eritrea regions and serve as identification and requirements for legal purposes like banking and purchases mainly for local car rental purposes.
 However, it's still important to still bring your valid native license and passport as these are essential documents to have when driving in Eritrea today.

 Does an IDP Replace My Native License?

 No, an IDP does not replace your native driver's license.
-When you get an IDP and drive in Eritrean cities, your driving licence will still be valid.
+When you get an IDP and drive in Eritrean cities, your driving license will still be valid.
 The International Driver's Permit serves as a translation of your native driver's license to enable you not just to drive but rent cars and undertake legal transactions, as well as a form of identification should things go awry.

 Do I Need an IDP to Drive in Eritrea?